dukechem/homebrew/README.md

 ========
 Features, usage and installation instructions are [summarized on the homepage][home].

+I don't expect this readme.md to be used... it's just that I'm new to all this and did not know where to put the reason for this fork.
+(I'm assuming I cannot just fork on formula, smartmontools, right?

 The only reason I forked this, so far, is to add a launchd plist to the smartmontools.rb formula.
 I've tested on 10.6, 10.7, 10.8, and 10.9.
 And "brew services restart smartmontools" starts/stops "smartd -n" ok.